fsharp/fslang-design/preview/FS-1068-open-type-declaration.md

 `open type` only makes accessible static members and nested types declared in the specified type.
 Inherited members are not imported.

+### C# Extension members

+C#-style extension members are declared as static members with the `[<Extension>]` attribute.

+`open type` makes extension methods declared in the specified type available for extension method lookup.
+However, the names of the extension methods are not imported into scope for unqualified reference in code.

 ### Named Types